Lernstick/glados/howtos/example-exam-essay.md

 ----

 Now we need to provide an `Exam File`.
-Since this is a simple exam (we don't need complex system configuration, such as new applications and special settings), we can use a zip file as exam file, as described in [Create an exam with a zip-file](create-zip-exam-file.md).
+Since this is a simple exam (we don't need complex system configuration, such as new applications and special settings), we can use a zip file as exam file, as described in [Create a zip-file as exam file](create-zip-exam-file.md).

 So we create a zip file on our local computer with the following directory structure: